The best hair and beauty products for your next tropical… Read More →

-Melissa: Build in downtime, and leave the parks occasionally so you can eat at the hotel or in Downtown Disney.
+Melissa: Build in downtime, and leave the parks occasionally so you can eat at the hotel or in Disney Springs.
 As parents, you want to enjoy yourselves too, so take advantage of Rider Switch.
 It works very similar to a FastPass, and I don’t think many people know about it.
 I also highly recommend the Park Hopper ticket option.
 If you’re staying in a resort between theme parks, you can split time between the parks and take a break during the day.

 Scott: Research the shows, special activities, and entertainment options, and take advantage of the Park Hopper ticket.
 Honestly, it’s worth it for the flexibility it gives you.